PetterTech/blog/content/posts/2017-06-15-powershell-and-the-hpe-3par-rest-api.md

  Invoke-RestMethod -Method get -Uri "http://<3PAR ip/hostname>:8008/api/v1/volumes/<volumename>" -Headers @{'X-HP3PAR-WSAPI-SessionKey'=$key} -ContentType "application/json"
  ```

-You can also build a query directly in the uri you&#8217;re accessing by adding ?query=&#8221;<your query>&#8221; after /volumes.
-Here&#8217;s an example from HPE&#8217;s own guide:
+You can also build a query directly in the uri you're accessing by adding ?query=&#8221;<your query>&#8221; after /volumes.
+Here's an example from HPE's own guide:

  ```
  https://<storage_system>:8080/api/v1/volumes?query=”wwn EQ value1 OR wwn EQ value2 OR userCPG EQ value3 OR snapCPG EQ value4 OR wwn EQ valueN”
  ```

-Of course, you can also do filtering in powershell if you&#8217;re more comfortable with that (I know I am) but then you will have wasted computing power on both the SAN and the machine you&#8217;re running powershell on 😉
+Of course, you can also do filtering in powershell if you're more comfortable with that (I know I am) but then you will have wasted computing power on both the SAN and the machine you're running powershell on 😉

 <p style="padding-left: 60px;">
-  Bonus:<br /> If you&#8217;re running vmware you can now use powercli to create the datastore.
+  Bonus:<br /> If you're running vmware you can now use powercli to create the datastore.
 Example:
 </p>

 ```